gabrielemariotti/cardslib/doc/GUIDE.md

       card.addCardHeader(header);
 ```

-Last get a reference to the `CardView` from your code, and set your `Card`.
+Last get a reference to the `CardViewNative` from your code, and set your `Card`.

 ``` java
        //Set card in the cardView